Configuring Security Insights

 Create an IP address white list

 You might have a list of IP addresses that generate activity on your network but that you know for sure do not pose threats.
-In this case you can create a white list so that any alerts generated by events involving these IP as the Source ID are immediately disregarded.
+In this case, you can create a white list so that any alerts generated by events involving these IPs as the Source ID are immediately disregarded.

 To implement the white list, we create a post-processing filter in the Alerts area of the web application.
-These filters are created from a triggered alert that appears in your Alert Dashboard.
-When defining the filter:
+These filters must be created from a triggered alert that appears in your Alert Dashboard, and will affect all the occurrences of that alert definition.

 To modify the white list, it’s necessary to create a new filter with the updated list of Source IP addresses, then delete the existing filter.
 Post-filters cannot be edited.